amartya-mitra/kaggle/README.md

 # Kaggle Challenges
-Attempts at a few Kaggle challenges
+Attempts at Kaggle challenges on Restaurant Revenue and Credit Card Fraud Predictions.